scfmod/FS22_TerraFarm/docs/INDEX.md

 Useful when creating and editing machine configurations mods.
 This will not reload any loaded vehicles.

 For vehicles that implements the Machine specialization you can use the regular ```gsVehicleReload``` command.
+Also works for hot-reloading when modifying external configuration files.

 **NOTE**: Only available in single player mode.